 Labradors have always been a beloved family pet, and one of the most popular breeds of dog of all time.
-These wonderful animals are incredibly loyal and loving, with a real sense of intelligence and a great way with small children.
+These beautiful animals are incredibly loyal and loving, with a real sense of intelligence and a great way with small children.

 If you’ve ever had a Labrador, you’ll know that they become part of the family very quickly – so if you’re going away for a while, you might not want to leave your furry friend behind.
 Some dogs may experience anxiety if they are left behind, even if it’s only for a few hours.